ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/unit-definitions.md

 "Millions of Pounds Sterling" (where 1 would mean 1 million pounds).

 This essentially means that to convert from this new unit to the original unit, you would multiply it by the scaling factor.
-The example defines the new unit further by specifying scaling.
+The example below adds further configuration to the unit by specifying scaling.

 ```json
 {